steves-underwater-paradise/stevesrealisticsleep/README.md

 ## Dependencies

+### Required

 - [Cloth Config API](https://modrinth.com/mod/cloth-config)

+### Optional

+- [ModMenu](https://modrinth.com/mod/modmenu) for an in game configuration screen (only for singleplayer/LAN)

 ## Incompatibilities

-Any mods that add sleep voting, or otherwise modify the sleeping mechanic itself will not work with this mod (sleep voting already exists by design).
+Any mods that add sleep voting, or otherwise modify the sleeping mechanic itself will not work with this mod.
+You can set a minimum amount of players that have to sleep using the vanilla Minecraft gamerule `PLAYERS_SLEEP_PERCENTAGE`.

 Any mods which simply add buffs/debuffs after waking up should work.

-## Recommended mods

-- ModMenu for an in game configuration screen (only for singleplayer/LAN)

 ## Download